 For HR professionals, this means you should keep a single system of record and ensure your employee data is in a standardized format, so employees can easily collect and export everything without any additional administrative burden.

-For HR teams currently using spreadsheets and paper-based files to manage their workforce, GDPR provides an urgent catalyst to modernise employee record keeping.
+Your employees also have the right to correct any personal data that is deemed inaccurate or incomplete.
+This is so that they can verify the 'lawfulness of the processing' and ensure that their data is being managed correctly.
+For HR teams currently using spreadsheets and paper-based files to manage their workforce, GDPR provides an urgent catalyst to modernize employee record keeping.

 The GDPR confers a new right upon data subjects: The right to be forgotten outlined in Article 17.
 This seeks to achieve the broader goal of expanding individuals’ control over the use of their personal data,

 Data controllers must erase personal data when the request of the data subject to when “the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.”

 Sapling will have company settings that will allow you to comply with these obligations by setting a deletion time frame when your company's legitimate interest in retaining employee data has expired.
 You will also be able to delete an employee’s data easily on the employee’s profile in your Sapling account.